xpgo/obsidian-folder-note-plugin/README.md

 ## How it works

 Just a simple trick.
-When create the description, a note file named `_about_.md` will be created in the clicked folder.
-However, the file `_about_.md` is hidden by CSS rules of the plugin.
+When create the description, a note file with title same as the folder name will be created in the clicked folder.
+However, the note file is hidden by CSS rules of the plugin.
 The reason that the file is hidden because:

-- the `_about_.md` file will not always be shown right after the folder node if there are subfolders.
+- the file will not always be shown right after the folder node if there are subfolders.
-- The file name may looks abnormal.
+- The file name may looks abnormal or weird.
 - In the future, the description will be automatically generated based on the files and their contents in the folder.

-About setting the note file name:
+About setting the note file name and inital content:

-- The note name and initial content for the description can be configured in the settings panel.
+- The note name can be set to others, like `_about_` in the settings panel.
-- Use {{FOLDER_NAME}} if you want the note name to be the same of the folder name.
+- The {{FOLDER_NAME}} in the note name setting will be replaced with the folder name.
+- The initial content for the description can be configured in the settings panel.

 ## Plans for future